johnandrea/ns-covid-counts/README.md

 Of those, three people are in hospital COVID-19 units, including one in ICU.

 Two people are currently in hospital, in ICU.
-Two people are currently in hospital, in ICU.
 Two people are currently in hospital.
 Of those, one is in ICU.
 ```